 By the first part of the fact, $W$ clearly contains a desired vertex.
-We find it by screening the degree of any vertex of $W$ into each $U_i$, which takes time $t\cdot O(p n)$.
-Since we may fail for at most $|W|$ times, the conclusion follows. \end{proof}
+We find it by screening the degree of any vertex of $W$ into each $U_i$, which takes polynomial time. \end{proof}

-Next, given two sets $A$, $B$ and $C$, we show how to find an $A$-$B$-path of given length such that the inner vertices are from $C$.
+Next, given three sets $A$, $B$ and $C$, we show how to find an $A$-$B$-path of given length such that the inner vertices are from $C$.